Laptop-screen-showing-website-Analytics-data

 Why do I need SEO copywriting?

-What are the chances of SEO success?
+What are the chances of achieving a high ranking?

-• Skill and strategy of your SEO copywriter
+• Skill and strategy of your SEO copywriter and content writer

-• Competition for keywords in your industry
+• Competition from other websites in your industry

 • Skills of your SEO expert (if you have one)